Espen Berg, piano and compositions // Bárður Reinert Poulsen, bass // Simon Albertsen, drums

 Download synopsis, press releases, press photos and technical rider here

 Espen Berg Trio has released four albums on the Japanese label Blue Gleam and sold over 2000 CDs in Japan.
 Their third album, Free to Play, was listed in Downbeat as one of the best releases in 2019.
-In 2026, four years after their previous release, the trio returns with their fifth album, Entropies, out June 5 on Svale Records.
+In 2026, four years after their previous release, the trio returns with their fifth album, Entropies, released June 5 on Svale Records.
 Created over a period of nearly three years, the album nevertheless emerges as their most concise and transparent recording to date, carrying forward the trio’s defining qualities in the very best way.

 Entropies revolves around the tension between order and dissolution — the planned and the immediate.
 Berg has written a set of explosive, highly memorable melodies, but also pushes further with spontaneously composed pieces and polymetric structures that place both the trio and the listener right on the edge of their seats.